mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/layers.rst

 The Layers docker is for one of the core concepts of Krita: :ref:`Layer Management <layers_and_masks>`.
 You can add, delete, rename, duplicate and do many other things to layers here.

+At the top there are four controls.
+Two of them are layer properties, the blending mode and the opacity.
+But there are also two smaller buttons.
+One is the filter option.
+This allows you to filter all existing layers by either color label, or since Krita 5.0 by layer name.
+The second button allows you to control the thumbnail size of the layers.
+Some people prefer large thumbnails, others want them really small.

 The Layer Stack
 ---------------